 - diagnostic system.

-ECU turns on output circuits (injectors, various relays, etc.) by closing them «mass» through the output transistors, the only exception is the fuel pump relay circuit.
-The fuel pump is connected via a power relay.
-In turn, the relay winding is controlled by the ECU by closing one of the outputs to «mass».
+The ECU turns on the output circuits (injectors, various relays, etc.) by shorting them to "ground" through the output transistors.
+The only exception is the fuel pump relay circuit.
+The fuel pump is connected through a power relay.
+In turn, the relay winding is controlled by the ECU by shorting one of the terminals to "ground".

-The ECU is equipped with a built-in diagnostic system.
-It can recognize ECM malfunctions and warn the driver about them through a malfunction indicator in the engine management system.
-In addition, the ECU stores diagnostic codes that indicate the malfunction of a particular element of the system and the nature of this malfunction in order to assist specialists in diagnosing and repairing.
+The ECU has a built-in diagnostic system.
+It can recognize malfunctions in the ECU, warning the driver about them through the malfunction indicator in the engine management system.
+In addition, the ECU stores diagnostic codes indicating the malfunction of a specific element of the system and the nature of this malfunction to help specialists in diagnostics and repair.

 Diagnostic connector